tomwassenberg/certbot-ocsp-fetcher/README.md

 # certbot-ocsp-fetcher
-`certbot-ocsp-fetcher` is a Bash script that fetches and verifies OCSP responses for TLS certificates, to be used by nginx. utilizing the OCSP URL embedded in a certificate.
+`certbot-ocsp-fetcher` is a Bash script that fetches and verifies OCSP responses for TLS certificates issued with [Certbot], to be used by nginx.
 This primes the OCSP cache of nginx, which is needed because of nginx bug [#812].
 This works by utilizing the OCSP URL embedded in a certificate, and saving the OCSP responses in locations that can be referenced in the nginx configurations of the websites that use the certificates.
 The script can behave in two ways.

 When this script is called by Certbot as a deploy/renew hook, this is recognized by checking if the variables are set that Certbot passes to its deploy hooks.
 In this case only the OCSP response for the specific website whose certificate is (re)issued by Certbot, is fetched.

 When Certbot's variables are not passed, the script cycles through all sites that have a certificate directory in Certbot's folder, and fetches an OCSP